 The Nissan Skyline is the Ford Mustang of Japan.
 It is a favourite of JDM enthusiasts.
 Whichever competition you can think of, chances are a Skyline has won it, making the car very popular with the drifting and tuner culture.
 The models that are loved most are the R32s to R34s.

 They are relatively for the performance they offer, and highly tunable.
 The current generation, the R35 is competitive with cars that cost 3 times as much and with more power.

-The above are just a few of the great cars throughout the decades.
+The cars that we have included above are just a few of the great cars throughout the decades.
 There is no checklist for what makes a car popular.
 Some are a one model wonder, others last decades in production.
-They can be the stuff of dreams or extremely affordable.
+They can be the stuff of dreams or they might actually be extremely affordable.

 What is certain however, is that cult-cars are not just confined to motoring circles- some become well known enough to represent an entire culture: these are the great cars that no doubt have a place in the history books.